RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

   - Must make subset request in #jr-dev-forum.
 If approved, subset is subject to [Subset Rules](https://docs.retroachievements.org/guidelines/content/subsets.html)
     - May request to create a subset in addition to a primary claim if both are for the same game
 - May make a maximum of 2 sets for hacks during the program

+### Ticket Handling
+Junior Developers are expected to prioritize resolving open tickets over development of a new set.

+- If a ticket is in Request status while waiting for information from the reporter, they may continue work on a new set, but must immediately reprioritize the ticket(s) once the reporter responds
+  - To put a ticket into Request status, ask the Code Reviewers, using the #jr-dev-forum, to transfer the ticket to the reporter after you have requested further information by asking the reporter using a comment on the ticket.
+- Once you have fully addressed the ticket, leave a comment on the ticket describing what the cause of the issue was and what you did to resolve the issue.
+- Contact the Code Reviewers, using the #jr-dev-forum, to resolve ot close the ticket as appropriate after your comment has been made.

 ### Code Review Requests